victoroalvarez/mac-aware/README.md

-# Mac Aware
+# Mac-Aware
-These are a collection of dotfiles and a Mouse-less Development Environment setup for macOS.
-This Mouseless Development setup uses Amethyst for tiling window management and SKHD for custom GUI keybindings.
-These files are managed with GNU Stow.
+**Mac-Aware** is a collection of Dotfiles and a Mouse-less Development Environment setup for **macOS**.
+This setup uses **Amethyst** for tiling window management and **SKHD** for custom GUI keybindings.
+These files are managed with **GNU Stow**.
 They work for me and can serve as an example to you.
-Please don't use these files as they are, instead read them and adapt them to your needs.
+Please don't use these files as they are; instead, read them and adapt them to your needs.

 ## FAQ

 ### How are these files managed?
 To manage these files, I use GNU Stow.
-Stow helps me keep my dotfiles in one directory and symlink these files to their corresponding location on my $HOME directory.
+Stow helps me keep my Dotfiles in one directory and symlink these files to their corresponding location on my $HOME directory.
 I first create directories where the files will be stored.
 Then I symlink the files with Stow.

 For example, after a new OS installation, to symlink files located on the repository's src/ directory to the $HOME/ directory of my machine, I go to the root of this repository and type: